Yellowstone Hidden Gems: Exploring Away from the Spotlight

 The one-way loop Firehole Lake Drive offers park guests even more geothermal features to explore.
 This drive will take you to a little more secluded area of Yellowstone, so your chances of avoiding crowds here are greater than in the most popular areas between Old Faithful and Madison.

-Sites along the Firehole Lake Drive include: Surprise Pool, White Dome Geyser, and Great Fountain Geyser.
+Sites along the Firehole Lake Drive include Surprise Pool, White Dome Geyser, and Great Fountain Geyser.

 Gibbon Falls

-Gibbon Falls is another picturesque waterfall you shouldn’t miss.
+Gibbon Falls is a picturesque waterfall you shouldn’t miss.
 Located along the Gibbon River, it’s an 84-foot-high waterfall surrounded by forest.
 A short walk takes you to the viewing platform, where you can admire the enormous amount of cascading water and listen to the wonderful sound of the falls.

 rushing waterfall